APrettyCoolProgram/TheDocumentationProject/DocProj/SourceCode/CSharp/XmlDocumentation.md

 The C# language reference documents the most recently released version of the C# language.
 It also contains initial documentation for features in public previews for the upcoming language release.

-***

-## Guidelines

 > [!NOTE]
-> The majority of these guidelines are implemented in the [`xml-documentation-agent.md`](https://github.com/APrettyCoolProgram/Repository-Template/blob/main/.github/agents/xml-documentation-csharp-agent.md) file.
+> The majority of these guidelines are implemented in the [`AGENT-CSharp-XmlDocumentation.md`](https://github.com/APrettyCoolProgram/Repository-Template/blob/main/.github/agents/AGENT-CSharp-XmlDocumentation.md) file.

-### Required

-All XML documentation must:

-- Be well-formed XML
-- Not exceed 120 characters (where practical)
-- Use concise wording

-### What to document
+## Members

 These members must be documented: